 - Established Community Development Corporations (CDC) to provide requested legal assistance to eligible low-income clients of the CDC communities, including the Lakewood Neighborhood Association, working in one neighborhood with 270 homes, the Friendship CDC affiliated with Friendship Missionary Baptist Church in the Beatties Ford neighborhood, the Belmont CDC in Belmont neighborhood, and the Crossroads CDC in the Grier Heights neighborhood.
 These efforts are consistent with the redevelopment goals of each CDC’s residents to help grow and enhance neighborhoods.

-In addition to these partnerships, the Community Redevelopment Project:
+In addition to these partnerships, the Community Empowerment Project:

 - Collaborates with grassroots community organizations and CDCs to provide limited legal assistance to participants in community economic development entrepreneurship projects